AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why Switch Auto Insurance Companies?

 • You added someone to your policy.
-Adding a spouse or a teen to your policy may cause your rates to shoot up, so switching policies could take your premiums back down.
+Adding a spouse or a teen to your policy may cause your rates to go up, so switching policies could take your premiums back down.

 • You need more coverage.
 Some insurance providers don’t provide certain coverages.
 If you’re looking for more niche coverage, like classic car coverage, you may need a different insurance provider.